GIXLabs/SAndC/Lab2/README.md

 1. How to understand Ohm's law
 2. How to distinguish between series and parallel
-3. How to get started with Arduino
+3. How to get started with ESP32

 # Pre-Lab Calculations